dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 ## Motivation for use of hybrid signature schemes {#motivation}

-Before diving into the design goals for hybrid digital signatures, it is worth taking a look at why hybrid digital signatures are desirable for some applications.
+Before diving into the design goals for hybrid digital signatures, it is worth taking a look at motivations for them.
 As many of the arguments hold in general for hybrid algorithms, we again refer to [I-D.ietf-tls-hybrid-design] that summarizes these well.
 In addition, we explicate the motivation for hybrid signatures here.

 ### **Complexity**